 In Windows 10, there is a built-in spell checker that is embedded in your system.
 The spell checker and auto-correct features are supposed to work over different sections of Windows uniformly.
 In many scenarios, you might find the auto-correct feature productive, but if you think it is not working to your expectations, you may want to turn off this feature.
 You can manually turn off the auto-correct feature in the following way:

 In order to deactivate the auto-correct feature in Windows 10, you will find this setting at Settings > Devices > Typing.

 Toggle auto-correct on or off as you wish.

 You can also try something different to get rid of the auto-correct feature.
 In this scheme, you need to add your regional language.
 Just navigate to Settings -> Time and language -> Region and language, in the right pane, click Add a language.

 So far, I’ve added Hindi as the secondary language.
 Now, when you’re writing something, if the auto-correct feature is not working according to you, press Windows Key + C to switch to a secondary language.
-As after switching, you’d have less misspelled words.
-In this way, you can switch between languages instantly, just by pressing two keys combination.
+As after switching, you’d have fewer misspelled words.
+In this way, you can switch between languages instantly, just by pressing the two keys combination.